-With Christopher Nolan‘s latest mind-bending blockbuster – Tenet – hitting cinemas 17 July 2020, IMAX have placed a six-minute prologue ahead of Star Wars: The Rise of Skywalker to promote the upcoming film.
+With Christopher Nolan‘s latest mind-bending blockbuster – Tenet – hitting cinemas 17 July 2020 (at the moment!), IMAX placed a six-minute prologue ahead of Star Wars: The Rise of Skywalker to promote the upcoming film.
 Tenet, like many of Nolan’s other films, is partially shot on 70mm IMAX film, thus making the IMAX viewing experience the best with the expanded aspect ratio filling the entire screen.
-I had heard great things about the IMAX versions of Dunkirk, Interstellar and The Dark Knight but never seen any of them on an IMAX screen before, so I was very excited to see Tenet previewed in the format, and low and behold, it looks absolutely spectacular.
+I had heard great things about the IMAX versions of Dunkirk, Interstellar and The Dark Knight but never seen any of them on an IMAX screen before, so I was very excited to see Tenet previewed in the format, and low and behold, it looked absolutely spectacular.

 The prologue doesn’t offer too much in the way of plot or character when it comes to Tenet, but it does make for an interesting tease for the film.
 Essentially, it’s a six-minute action set-piece, following John David Washington’s unnamed protagonist as he embarks on a covert mission in an opera house.
 Quite who he’s up against, who he’s working for and exactly what is going on isn’t explained in the prologue, but the scope is spectacular and we do get a brief tease of some of the time-bending action seen in the recent teaser trailer.

 What is on display here is Christopher Nolan‘s craft as a seminal film-maker of his generation.
 While I’ve not always been the biggest fan of his work, despite adoring Inception and The Dark Knight, I have always appreciated his skills as a director.
 His emphasis on practical film-making and his dedication to shooting on film are to be admired, representing a very different kind of film-making than we’re used to in a digital age where almost anything is possible with computer-generated effects.